Mick Harford: Club career

 United manager Alex Ferguson has since said that he regretted not signing Harford, as he felt that it would have made a positive difference to their form in the 1991–92 season, when a shortage of goals in the second half of the league campaign cost them the title.

 Following Luton's relegation, Harford moved on again, this time to Chelsea for £300,000 in August 1992.
 During his time at Chelsea, he scored the club's first goal in the Premier League, finding the net in the 84th minute of his debut at home to Oldham Athletic, who swiftly responded with an equaliser to force a 1–1 draw.
 Despite being the top scorer at the club in the 1992–93 season, he was sold in March 1993 to his hometown club Sunderland in a £250,000 transfer deal.

 Harford lasted just four months at Sunderland before moving to Coventry City for £200,000 in July 1993.
 Despite being at the club for 13 months, Harford only made one league appearance as a fifteenth-minute substitute against Newcastle.
 He scored the winning goal, but never featured for the club again owing to a back injury.
 He had been issued with the number 9 shirt with the introduction of squad numbers in the Premier League for the 1993–94 season.

 In August 1994, Harford made his last transfer as a player, joining Joe Kinnear's Wimbledon side for £50,000.
 Harford would go on to make 60 appearances for the Dons, many in midfield, and scored his last professional goal at the age of 38 years and 34 days against West Ham United in 1997, before he retired and moved into a coaching role at Selhurst Park.

 International career

-Harford was capped twice for England at senior level.
-Both of his appearances came in 1988.
-His first came on 17 February 1988 in a goalless friendly draw with Israel.
-His second came on 14 September 1988 in a 1–0 friendly win over Denmark, but he failed to get onto the scoresheet.
+Harford made one appearance for the England national B team, in which he scored England's second goal on 14 October 1987 in a 2–0 win over Malta in a friendly.
+He was capped twice for England at senior level, both of his appearances coming in 1988.
+His first came on 17 February in a goalless friendly draw with Israel.
+His second came on 14 September in a 1–0 friendly win over Denmark, but he failed to get onto the scoresheet.
 He was a Luton Town player at this time.